ebullient/obsidian-theme-ebullientworks/CONTRIBUTING.md

 and include any information you gathered from steps 2 and 3 so we can figure out how to get everything to play nicely. ;)

+## Building the theme

+- Use `npm run build` to compile Sass in `src` into css in `dist`.
+- Use `npm run dev` to watch for changes in `src` and compile them into `dist`.

+    `npm run dev` can also copy watched files into test vaults.
+    Create a `.dev-target.json` that uses an output file in the dist directory as a key, and provides a string or array of desired targets as the value:

+    ```json
+    {
+       "theme.css": [ 'test1/MyTheme.css', '...' ],
+       "other.css": "thatOtherPlace/"
+    }
+    ```
+    Notes:
+      - The source path should be relative to the `dist` directory.
+      - Target paths should be relative to the project root.

 ## PRs

 Pull Requests are welcome!

-This theme uses Sass (`npm run build` to update the `obsidian.css` file).
+This theme uses Sass:

-Try to keep changes as compact as you can, and avoid using `!important`.
+- Keep changes as compact as you can.
+Do not use `!important`.
+- Release builds create the `*.css` files in the root directory.
+Do not edit them directly.

 Thank you! 🍻